 - the specific provisions of state, federal, and NCAA rules

 Absent clarification from DHS, schools and international student athletes should approach NIL questions with caution.
-International services offices should be sure to work with their office of athletic compliance and office of general counsel, and students should seek advice from an experienced immigration lawyer before entering into an NIL agreement or engaging in compensated NIL activity.
+Schools should assess institutional risk, and international students should seek advice from an experienced immigration lawyer before entering into an NIL agreement or engaging in compensated NIL activity.

 NCAA Announcement: NCAA adopts interim name, image and likeness policy (June 30, 2021).
 "Governance bodies in all three divisions today adopted a uniform interim policy suspending NCAA name, image and likeness rules for all incoming and current student-athletes in all sports."
 "Interim policy goes into effect Thursday."

 SEVP Broadcast Message 2106-03, "SEVP Monitoring Student Athlete Legislation," (June 21, 2021)

 Fragomen Immigration Conversation.
 "Fragomen’s Aaron Blumberg discusses the upcoming changes to Name, Image, and Likeness regulations both in the state of Florida and in the NCAA, that present significant challenges for international student athletes whose immigration status limits their ability to financially benefit from these changes.
 The podcast also features guest speakers Kristen Hagen, Associate Director at Center for Global Engagement FSU, Christina Khan, Director at UCF Global and Kat Jones, Assistant Director of Athletic Compliance at UCF."

 Sample State Law.
 2020 Florida Statutes, Title XLVIII, Ch.
 1006, Sec.
 74 (effective July 1, 2021).